ietf-rats/draft-birkholz-rats-information-model/draft-birkholz-rats-information-model.md

   RFC8342:
   I-D.birkholz-rats-architecture: rats-arch
   I-D.birkholz-rats-tuda: TUDA
-  I-D.mandyam-rats-eat: EAT
+  I-D.ietf-rats-eat: EAT
   I-D.tschofenig-rats-psa-token: PSA-token
   I-D.birkholz-rats-basic-yang-module: rats-yang

 informative:
-  I-D-birkholz-rats-reference-interaction-model: rats-interaction
+  I-D.birkholz-rats-reference-interaction-model: rats-interaction
   I-D.richardson-rats-usecases: rats-usecases

 --- abstract

 This document defines a standardized information model (IM) for assertions that can be used in remote attestation procedures (RATS).
-The information elements defined include attestation assertions which provide information about system components characteristics, and commonly used attributes and attribute structures used in protocols for remote attestation.
+The information elements defined include attestation assertions which provide information about system components characteristics, as well as commonly used attributes and attribute structures that are required by protocols facilitating remote attestation.

 --- middle